-M.anifest releases new music video for MasterCard Foundation covid awareness campaign
+M.anifest releases new music video for Mastercard Foundation COVID awareness campaign

 That campaign was brought to the general public through radio and traditional media, as well as through Instagram, Twitter and Facebook.

 The song is an anthem, no doubt.
-However, it also addresses the state of things in light of the COVID pandemic.
-The MasterCard Foundation campaign’s themes of collective responsibility and adherence to safety protocols are put across by the God MC through his masterful delivery.
+However, it also addresses the state of things in light of the COVID-19 pandemic.
+The Mastercard Foundation campaign’s themes of collective responsibility and adherence to safety protocols are put across by the God MC through his masterful delivery.

 Watch the video below: